mythemebox/ionic-uber-clone/README.md

 ### Before Starting

-Before you starting installation, please make sure you have proper ionic environment on your machine.
+Before starting the installation, please make sure you have proper ionic environment on your machine.

 - Don't skip any steps
 - Please setup in correct order without skipping any steps